EU calls for 'firm' Belarus border control by Poland

 But it said the spike was likely temporary, as migrants were trying to get across before a new electronic detection system around Poland's wall is switched on.

-A Border Guard spokeswoman, Anna Michalska, contradicted Grupy Granica, saying anyone who wants to claim asylum in Poland is being allowed to do so.
+A Border Guard spokeswoman, Anna Michalska, contradicted Grupa Granica, saying anyone who wants to claim asylum in Poland is being allowed to do so.

 But she did say people trying to get to other EU states via Poland were being turned back.